A Complete Calendar of December Global Holidays 2022

 The Reason For Celebration – To raise awareness regarding HIV/AIDS disease and to support people affected by the same.

 Krampusnacht is a celebration of the coming of Krampus, a demonic creature who punishes children who have been naughty.
-The origins of the celebration are unclear, but it may have arisen as a way to scare children into behaving during the Christmas season.
-Krampusnacht is celebrated in parts of Europe at the beginning of December month and celebrations may vary from town to town.
+Your flights to Germany can take you to this different festival experience.
+However, the origins of the celebration are unclear, but it may have arisen as a way to scare children into behaving during the Christmas season.
+Krampusnacht is celebrated in Germany and some parts of Europe at the beginning of December month and celebrations may vary from town to town.
 In some towns, a group of young men may dress as scary creatures and go door-to-door scaring children.
 This has become one of the national December global holidays now in Europe where people party or parades and enjoy yummy snacks, drinks, and music.

 Place of Celebration– Austria, Germany, and other alpine countries